BMW R1100R Review

 R1100R - the Roadster Model

 The R-series fits my six-foot-tall frame well, with the seat/pegs/handlebars all comfortably within reach.
-The seat has a three-position adjustment, which I keep on the middle setting.
+There is a three-position seat adjustment, which I keep on the middle setting.
 The motor has plenty of power and it's as smooth as can be.
-The more I ride it, the longer I want to stay out riding.

 The bike also came with a clear aftermarket fairing, which didn't exactly fit this year and model.
 To fit on this bike, the gauges had to be scrunched together.
 The plexiglass was pretty scratched and cloudy, so I painted the inside of it black.